2025–26 Alabama Crimson Tide men's basketball team

-The 2025–26 Alabama Crimson Tide men's basketball team represents the University of Alabama during the 2025–26 NCAA Division I men's basketball season.
-The Crimson Tide, led by seventh-year head coach Nate Oats, play their home games at Coleman Coliseum located in Tuscaloosa, Alabama as a member of the SEC.
+The 2025–26 Alabama Crimson Tide men's basketball team represented the University of Alabama during the 2025–26 NCAA Division I men's basketball season.
+The Crimson Tide, led by seventh-year head coach Nate Oats, played their home games at Coleman Coliseum located in Tuscaloosa, Alabama as a member of the SEC.

 Previous season

 The Crimson Tide finished the 2024–25 season with a record of 28–9, 13–5 in SEC play to finish in third place.
 In the SEC tournament, they defeated Kentucky in the quarterfinals before falling to Florida for a second year in a row, this time in the semifinals.
 They received an at-large bid to the NCAA tournament as the number two seed in the East Region, where they defeated Robert Morris in the first round, Saint Mary's in the second round and BYU in the Sweet Sixteen before falling to Duke in the Elite Eight.